 All students from Kindergarten to Year 6 are involved in a range of music activities.
 The music specialist offers learning experiences that develop the students’ performance, composition, theory and music analysis skills.

-The specialist music programme in the Junior School begins in the Kindergarten and continues to Year 6.
+The specialist music program in the Junior School begins in the Kindergarten and continues to Year 6.
 It is a structured, sequential, Kodaly-based programme, which recognises singing as the most direct path to a successful musical education.
-The main aim of the music programme is for each child to experience and enjoy as many different types of active music making as possible, both in class and ensembles.
+The main aim of the music program is for each child to experience and enjoy as many different types of active music making as possible, both in class and ensembles.